Welcoming and learning from your soul parts

 Do this with as many soul parts as feels right.
 Notice if you have particular resistance to working with one or more of them.
 If so, make sure you work with those ones!

-Pick a place in nature (where you feel safe) and spend a couple of hours there, with no distractions (phone etc.) Take a notebook, though, if you want to.
+Pick a place in nature (where you feel safe) and spend a couple of hours there, with no distractions (phone etc.) Take a notebook, though.

 Psychiatrist Carl Jung said that: ‘The soul is for the most part outside the body.’
 And psychologist Thomas Moore has said: ‘Soul, the mystery we glimpse when we look deeply into ourselves, is a part of a larger soul, the soul of the world.’
 This practice enables you to become more you as you relate to more of the world.

-To intensify your intimacy with nature, sit or walk in wild places with the intention of communing.
-With this intention, you can engage in nature-intimacy practices.
+Sit or walk in wild places with the intention of communing.
+You can …

 1. Get close: smell, touch, taste, lie down, roll in nature.
 Savour the experience fully with all your senses, and take your time with it.